anupamakandala12/RandomForestRegressor_Car_Sales_Prediction_Deployment_Flask/README.md

 Anupama Kandala(anupamakandala1111@gmail.com)

-Feel free to contact us if you have any questions or feedback on the app.
+Feel free to contact me if you have any questions or feedback on the app.